Hambantota: History

 The presence of a pre-existing Malay community prompted the British colonial Government to disband and settle soldiers of a Malay Regiment which had fought with the British in the Kandyan wars at Kirinda near Hambantota.
 After the arrival of the European colonialists, and the focus of the Galle harbour, Hambantota went into quiet decline.

 Ancient Hambantota

 Hambantota District is part of the traditional south known as Ruhuna.
 In ancient times this region, especially Hambantota and the neighboring areas was the centre of a flourishing civilization.
-Historical evidence reveals that the region in that era was blessed with fertile fields and a stupendous irrigation network.
+Historical evidence reveals that the region in that era had fertile fields and a stupendous irrigation network.
 Hambantota was known by many names Mahagama, Ruhuna and Dolos dahas rata.

 About 200 BC, the first Kingdom of Sri Lanka was flourishing in the north central region of Anuradhapura.

 After a personal dispute with his brother, King Devanampiyatissa of Anuradhapura, King Mahanaga established the Kingdom of Ruhuna in the south of the island.
 This region played a vital role in building the nation as well as nurturing the Sri Lankan Buddhist culture.
 Close to Hambantota, the large temple of Tissamaharama was built to house a sacred tooth relic.